sahib/misc/the-vibes-that-i-summoned/slides.typ

 - It was impressive - both in a positive and negative way.
 - I currently have a bit of a love and hate relationship with Claude - it's so helpful in many places and downright destructive in others.
-- I used it a lot in the last few weeks and months, not only for work but also for a open source project I have on the side.
 - Did you get the zauberlehrling-reference in the title slide?

 If you have comments or questions, then do them right ahead.
 I will not see your faces most of the time.